-On 09/06/2014, at 11:02 pm, Officers on patrol in the area of Geary and 2nd Ave. observed a vehicle with mechanical violations.
-They stopped the vehicle and contacted the driver who it was later determined was driving on a suspended/revoked license.
-The driver was cited for the violations.
+On 10/13/2014, at 10:51 pm, Officers on patrol in the area of Fulton and Arguello observed a vehicle with an expired registration.
+The officers initiated a traffic stop and contacted the driver.
+A computer query revealed that the driver was suspended/revoked.
+The driver was cited for both violations.

 5:40 pm | Posted under Crime

 | 2 comments